 - Repeat as many times as you can.

-Chin-ups are easier than pull-ups, and while they hit fewer back muscles, they add in more chest work and work your biceps more as well.
+Chin-ups are easier than pullups, and while they hit fewer back muscles, they tend to challenge your chest and biceps more.

-- With palms facing you, grip a bar with hands set just outside shoulder width.
+- With your palms facing you, grip a bar with hands set just outside shoulder width.

 - Pull your body up until your chin clears the bar.